insqu/sc/UPDATE-unfinished.md

 npx hardhat run scripts/sc_deploy.js --network goerli
 ```

-We also need to import our token code from the contract address.
+Now we should see our ERC20 contract, the final line will be our contract address.

+**Huzzah!
+We have just deployed our smart contract on a working testnet environment!**